 1. Focus on the meaning of your wedding.

 The real meaning of your wedding is that you are declaring your love for this person and that you intend to walk through life together.
 You are inviting those people who are most important to you and most supportive of you to witness and share in this joyous event.
 That is the meaning that you have to hang on to when family, friends, and vendors are pulling you in different directions.
 Nothing else is as important as the fact that you have made this decision, and colors and flowers and seating arrangements pale in comparison to the grand scheme of this underlying message, which you can’t lose sight of.
-In those moments of exhaustion, anxiety, or frustration remember what you have in the person you are marrying and that you are lucky indeed to have found this person.
+In those moments of pre-wedding stress, when you feel exhausted, anxious, or frustrated remember what you have in the person you are marrying and that you are lucky indeed to have found this person.
 Put into your own words what the deeper meaning of your wedding is to you and let it guide your way like a bright light on what can be the gray days of wedding planning.

 2. Be clear about your vision for the wedding